 This article covers US tax requirements and applies to Wave customers in the US.

-Depending on your business, when tax time comes you may need to file both a 1099-K and 1099-MISC.
+Depending on your business, when tax time comes you may need to file both a 1099-K and 1099-NEC.
 This might feel confusing, but it doesn't have to be.
 Read on for an overview of each form, and when you need to file it.

 At a glance: